 While whole grains are used at our house in almost everything, we are trying pizza crusts for now with the recommended all purpose and "oo" flour which can be found at some grocery stores or at an Italian deli.
 We make up for the lack of whole grain with lots of veggies on top.

-The toppings for one of our pizzas included a homemade pizza sauce (such as this one), a bunch of swiss chard sauteed in olive oil with garlic and crushed red chilies, and topped with roasted cauliflower florets then feta cheese.
-(For more ideas on toppings, see a previous post here or here."
+The toppings for one of our pizzas included a homemade pizza sauce, a bunch of swiss chard sauteed in olive oil with garlic and crushed red chilies, and topped with roasted cauliflower florets then feta cheese.

 We baked it for 8 to 9 minutes at 525, set it on a rack while number two pizza was baking, then finished it for 2 to 3 more minutes.
 The results were fantastic.